-The toxin inside lilies attacks a cat’s kidneys, and it does so aggressively.
-In fact, a cat can experience renal failure in as little as 24 hours of ingesting the toxin.
+The toxin inside lilies affects a cat’s kidneys, and it does so aggressively.
+In fact, a cat can develop acute renal failure in as little as 24 hours of having contact with the toxin.

-After about 12 hours, you may also notice increased urination and dehydration; these are signs that kidney damage has already begun.
+After about 12 hours, you may also notice increased urination and dehydration followed by lack of urine production and death.
+These are signs that acute kidney damage has occurred.

 What Should I Do If My Cat Has Come in Contact With a Lily?

 After doing that, it’s time to head to your vet’s office.
-Take the plant with you if you can (keep it as far away from your cat, though), as this will help the vet make a diagnosis and figure out the best treatment plan.
+You can take a picture of the plant if in doubt, but it’s better not to take the plant with you if you can.
+Knowing the type of lily will help your vet make a diagnosis and figure out the best treatment plan.